tremor-rs/tremor-www-docs/course/operations/index.md

 ## Goal

-Create a deployment for tremor that listens on tcp port `4242` and reads a log per line then process it via the pipeline we created in the last section.
+Create a deployment for tremor that listens on tcp port `4242` and reads a log per line, then process it via the pipeline we created in the last section.

 ---